Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_oldman_drain_health_to                  0       // The amount of health to drain the old man down to.
 Set to 0 to disable ttt_oldman_adrenaline_rush                  5       // The time in seconds the old mans adrenaline rush lasts for.
-Set to 0 to disable ttt_oldman_adrenaline_shotgun               1       // Whether the old man is given a double barrel shotgun when their adrenaline rush is triggered
+Set to 0 to disable ttt_oldman_adrenaline_shotgun               1       // Whether the old man is given a double barrel shotgun when their adrenaline rush is triggered ttt_oldman_adrenaline_shotgun_damage        10      // How much damage the double barrel shotgun should do

 // Killer
 ttt_killer_knife_enabled                    1       // Whether the killer knife is enabled